DFE-Digital/teacher-success/app/views/content/resources-while-training/meeting-the-teachers-standards.md

           path: "/resources-while-training/meeting-the-teachers-standards"
 ---

-At the end of your training, you'll gain qualified teacher status (QTS) once you've met the <%= govuk_link_to "teachers' standards", "https://www.gov.uk/government/publications/teachers-standards" %>.
+At the end of your training, you'll gain qualified teacher status (QTS) once you've met the <%= tracked_link_to "teachers' standards", "https://www.gov.uk/government/publications/teachers-standards" %>.

 QTS is what you need to teach in maintained primary, secondary and special schools in England (and soon, academies, too).